sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/pytorch/inferable_quantizers/README.md

 # has the following properties:
 # * It uses 8 bits for quantization.
 # * It quantizes the tensor per-channel.
-# Since it is a symmetric quantizer it needs to have the thresholds.
-# Thus, the quantizer also:
-# * Uses three thresholds (since it has 3 output channels and the quantization is per-channel): 1, 2 and 4.
+# * Uses three thresholds (since it has 3 output channels and the quantization is per-channel): 1.5, 3 and 4.7.

-# Notice that for weights we always use signed quantization.
+# Notice that for weights we use signed quantization.
 quantizer = qi.pytorch_inferable_quantizers.WeightsSymmetricInferableQuantizer(num_bits=8,
                                                                                per_channel=True,
-                                                                               threshold=np.asarray([2, 4, 1]),
+                                                                               threshold=np.asarray([1.5, 3, 4.7]),
                                                                                channel_axis=3)

 # Get working device